-There are four sections in this Certificate of Coverage that will help members to better understand their coverage.
+There are five sections in this Certificate of Coverage that will help members to better understand their coverage.
 Members should take extra time to review the following sections:

 - 1. How to Access Benefits, which serves as a guide to using and making the most of this coverage. - 2.
 Summary of Cost-Sharing and Benefits, which contains a summary of benefits and benefit limitations under this coverage. - 3.
 Schedule of Exclusions, which contains a list of the services excluded from this coverage. - 4.
-Claims Reimbursement, which contains important information on how to file a claim for benefits.
+Claims Reimbursement, which contains important information on how to file a claim for benefits. - 5.
+Appeal Procedures, which details Capital's procedures for filing an appeal.